 - The Blavatnik Archive

-The Archive is dedicated to preserving and disseminating primary resources that contribute to the study of 20th-century Jewish and world history.
-The Archive is particularly focused on World War I, World War II, and Soviet Russia.
+The Blavatnik Archive is a nonprofit foundation dedicated to preserving and disseminating materials that contribute to the study of 20th-century Jewish and world history, with a special emphasis on World War I, World War II, and Soviet Russia.
 The Archive was founded in 2005 by Len Blavatnik to reflect his commitment to cultural heritage and expand his support for primary source–based scholarship and education.